dotnet/csharplang/proposals/ref-struct-interfaces.md

 ```

 The anti-constraint is not "inherited" from a type parameter type constraint.
-For example, `S` in the code bellow cannot be substituted with a ref struct:
+For example, `S` in the code below cannot be substituted with a ref struct:
 ```csharp
 class C<T, S> where T : allows ref struct, S : T
 {}